A beach, BBQ and snorkeling cruise on Providenciales.

-Next to relaxing at one of our incredible beaches, boat cruises are the most popular activity on Providenciales, and a must-do.
+Next to relaxing at one of our incredible beaches, boat cruises and charters are the most popular activity on Providenciales, and a must-do.
 Most Turks and Caicos boat tours offer a great blend of perfect beaches, a pristine marine environment, our signature turquoise ocean water, and food, drinks and music.

 Excursions are typically half or full day activities.
-It varies by business, but lunch is often include when the cruise spans the midday hours.
+It varies by business, yet lunch is often include when the cruise spans the midday hours.

-Most cruises offer complimentary use of snorkelling equipment and often stop at snorkelling sites, but be aware that conditions can greatly affect your experience depending on the location.
+Most Turks and Caicos boat charters include complimentary use of snorkeling equipment and often stop at snorkeling sites, but be aware that weather and ocean conditions can greatly affect your experience depending on the location.
 A dedicated snorkel or scuba diving excursion will typically provide the best underwater experience.

 Nearly all of the beach and BBQ cruises (the most popular type of cruise) head to the uninhabited Caicos cays to the east of Providenciales.
-There are definitely amazing snorkelling sites in this region, but weather conditions can at times cause poor visibility and choppiness.
+There are definitely amazing snorkeling sites in this region, including the popular reef at Leeward Cut.

-For those looking for the best underwater experience, consider selecting a dedicated snorkelling cruise.
+For those looking for the best underwater experience, consider selecting a dedicated snorkeling cruise.
 You’ll be more likely to visit the best sites that the conditions allow for.

 The best rod and line fishing is typically had away from the beach cruising spots, so fishing isn’t usually offered with the typical excursion.